-Figure AF8 Aerial rendering of proposed completed development with primary pond and two water quality monitoring stations, #2 at low point and #6 upstream, indicated (Station #10 up-drainage is not shown)
+Figure 10.
+Aerial rendering of proposed completed first project with primary pond and two water quality monitoring stations, #2 at low point and #6 upstream, indicated (Station #10 up-drainage is not shown)

-Water quality parameters being monitored in the field were dissolved oxygen, pH, turbidity, stream conditions and base flow, monthly throughout March to October.
+Water quality parameters monitored in the field were dissolved oxygen, pH, turbidity, stream conditions and base flow, monthly throughout March to October.
 Water temperature was continuously recorded.
 Samples requiring collection and laboratory analysis were done for oil and grease and between November and February, inclusive for chlorides.
-The RBA Protocol II was used three times/year to assess benthic macroinvertebrates.
-Temperature and dissolved oxygen, the pertinent State numerical standards, along with the RBA were required for MDE purposes.
+The RBA Protocol II was used three times/year to assess benthic macroinvertebrates - which are a key cumulative indicator unlike chemical measurements.
+Temperature and dissolved oxygen, the pertinent State numerical standards, along with the RBA were required by MDE and later the county.
 Additional parameters were included at the request of the county.

-RESULTS
+3.RESULTS